DETAILED ACTION

 As to claim 4, Sick et al discloses (see para [0027]) wherein the plant-based fibers comprise linen, hemp, sisal, coconut coir, pineapple fiber, palm fiber, cotton, jute, bamboo, bagasse, abaca, kapok, kenaf, or arenga.

-As to claim 11, Sick et al discloses (see para [0027]) wherein the plant-based fiber comprises linen, hemp, sisal, coconut coir, pineapple fiber, palm fiber, cotton, jute, bamboo, bagasse, abaca, kapok, kenaf, or arenga.
+As to claim 11, Sick et al discloses (see para [0027] and [0089]) wherein the plant-based fiber comprises linen, hemp, sisal, coconut coir, pineapple fiber, palm fiber, cotton, jute, bamboo, bagasse, abaca, kapok, kenaf, or arenga.

-As to claim 19, Sick et al discloses a method of reinforcing a hybrid turf system, comprising: fabricating a fiber yarn 310 from at least one of a plant-based fiber, an animal-based fiber, or at least one synthetic fiber; tuning the fiber yarn in accordance with at least one biodegradation characteristic determined by at least one chemical treatment or coating, the at least one biodegradation characteristic including a defined time period of biodegradation; and applying the tuned fiber yarn to a soil bed, wherein the at least one biodegradation characteristic includes a full or substantially full biodegradation in soil after application after a defined time period, and wherein the at least one chemical treatment or coating is configured to extend or modify at least one property of at least one of the fiber yarn or the natural grass component.
+As to claim 19, Sick et al discloses a method of reinforcing a hybrid turf system, comprising: fabricating a fiber yarn 310 from at least one of a plant-based fiber, an animal-based fiber, or at least one synthetic fiber; tuning the fiber yarn in accordance with at least one biodegradation characteristic determined by at least one chemical treatment or coating, the at least one biodegradation characteristic including a defined time period of biodegradation; and injecting the tuned fiber yarn into a soil bed, wherein the at least one biodegradation characteristic includes a full or substantially full biodegradation in soil after application after a defined time period, and wherein the at least one chemical treatment or coating is configured to extend or modify at least one property of at least one of the fiber yarn or the natural grass component.
+Sick et al also discloses (see para [0070] that the fiber yarn may be injected into a soil bed.

 Claim Rejections - 35 USC § 103